 Don is currently earning his Master of Laws (LL.M.) in Taxation at the University of San Francisco School of Law.

-He graduated cum laude from the University of California, Hastings College of the Law in San Francisco, California.
+Don graduated cum laude from the University of California, Hastings College of the Law in San Francisco.
 At Hastings, Don served as a Senior Production Editor of the Hastings Law Journal.
 He was the top student in his Legal Writing and Research course and his course in Legal Ethics: Practice of Law.
 Don has been published as a contributing author in The Jurisprudence of Justice Roger Traynor: Twenty-Third Chief Justice of California (2015), University of Hastings College of the Law.

 Before moving to California, Don graduated from University of Washington with a degree in Microbiology and a minor in Art History.
 Don hopes to soon earn his “cruising” certification to sail the San Francisco Bay and to one day visit all the U.S. National Parks.